Stuycs-K/final-project-8-xiej-yec/README.md

 # APCS Final Project

 ## Group Info
-Postassium Carbonate :Jason Xie and Casey Ye
+Postassium Carbonate: Jason Xie and Casey Ye

 ## Overview
 "Average RPG" will be a bullet hell game where the player follows a path through a dungeon.
 The dungeon consists of two regular enemy rooms, an HP restoration room, and a shop room, where players can buy upgraded weapons, in preparation for the final boss fight.